zhangxingshuo/py-robot/README.md

 in CLI.
 This will open a blank window.
 Click on the window.
 The WASD keys will control the robot.

+If the script cannot connect, then change the serial port within the script to the serial port found within the Arduino IDE.

 ### iCreate
 Start the script `CreateServer.py` on the Raspberry Pi.
 If an error is thrown, check the IP address with `ifconfig` and edit the script accordingly.